effeffe/rootana/README.md

 * simple examples of using these components (a graphical analyzer, an event dump and an event skim programs) (analyzer.cxx, event_dump.cxx, event_skim.cxx)
 * a full featured framework for graphical data analysis including code to unpack typical VME and CAMAC modules (examples, libAnalyzer, linAnalyzerDisplay)

+Other notable features include:

+* reading compressed MIDAS files using compiled-in libraries for GZIP and LZ4 and using external decompressor for BZIP2 and PBZIP2.
+* reading MIDAS events from remote MIDAS files through ssh and dcache pipes, see TMidasFile::Open()
+* access to live MIDAS events from local MIDAS shared memory or from remote MIDAS system via the MIDAS mserver.

 The ROOTANA package can be used without installing ROOT and MIDAS:

 * without both ROOT and MIDAS one can only read (and write) existing .mid files.
 Only event_dump and event_skim will be built.